 It is my belief that man, like most mammals, is designed to breathe through the nose and eat through the mouth, except in extraordinary circumstances when access to nasal air is insufficient.
 If nose breathing is performed correctly, the proper balance of diaphragmatic and chest breathing is naturally coordinated, without thought and without effort.
 We should not have to think about how we breathe; it should come naturally.
 But we have forgotten how.
 We have been conditioned away from using the nose as our primary breathing instrument during exercise.

 According to Dr. Douillard, inhaling through your nose versus your mouth draws air deeper into your lungs, where it mixes with the relatively greater volume of blood bathing the lower portions of each lung.
-This means that more oxygen may be absorbed into your blood, which in turn helps decrease your heart rate, reduce the amount of stress on your heart, improve your stamina, and allow you to recover more quickly after your activity.
+This means that more oxygen may be absorbed into your blood, which in turn helps decrease your heart rate, reduces the amount of stress on your heart, improves your stamina, and allows you to recover more quickly after your activity.
 Exhaling through your nose, using the breathing technique Dr. Douillard describes in his book as “Darth Vader breathing,” keeps air in your lungs for a longer period, too, which may help boost oxygen absorption.
 This breathing technique also helps prevent dehydration.

 When I practice nasal breathing during my runs, I get immediate feedback about what kind of effort I’m expending.
 I run because I enjoy being out in nature, true, but I also run for the health benefits associated with it (I consider running, cycling, hiking, and other forms of exercise as the best possible preventative medicine and health insurance against the diseases of modern living).
 My goal is to keep my intensity level at a place where nasal breathing can be performed comfortably, for maximum health gains.
 If I find myself breathing through my mouth, I take this as a sign to step down my intensity, unless I've made the conscious decision to go anaerobic, such as during an interval.
 So, focusing on nasal breathing is a running meditation that I have found extremely helpful, and it serves as my best guide for and indicator of how to modulate my running intensity.